-Legislation introduced by Senator Jim Alesi to provide greater resources to assist emerging businesses and to foster job growth passed the Senate today with overwhelming support.
-Senate bill 5782, introduced in consultation with Empire State Development, would make available millions of dollars to small businesses in New York State to encourage innovation and job creation.
+Legislation introduced by Senator Jim Alesi to provide greater resources to assist emerging businesses and to foster job growth was signed into law by the governor yesterday.
+Senate bill 5782, introduced in consultation with Empire State Development, will make available millions of dollars to small businesses in New York State to encourage innovation and job creation.